How Plumbus works

 Configuration participant RS as Resource Service participant WS as Web Server (static HTML) end B->>WS: GET / (page load) WS-->>B: HTML B->>PL: GET /plumbus-sw.js PL-->>B: plumbus-sw.js (configuration embedded) B->>SW: Install Service Worker activate SW B->>SW: Activate Service Worker / claim clients SW->>SW: Generate sender key pair SW->>DB: Persist key material deactivate SW

-Authentication and sender binding
+Authentication and context binding

 sequenceDiagram